rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Best practices
- * Use modals sparingly, only in situations where the user must confirm before continuing, or when the cost of an error could be very high.
+ * Use modals sparingly and only in situations where the user must confirm before continuing, or when the cost of an error is very high.
- * It’s best to trigger a modal from a button, link or other clickable item on the page.
+ * It's best to trigger a modal from a button, link, or other clickable item on the page.
  * Avoid opening modals unexpectedly.
- * Allow a user to close/cancel a modal by clicking outside of it.
+ * Allow a user to close or cancel a modal by clicking outside of it.
- * The confirmation button must always reflect the action being confirmed, and adhere to the “Verb Noun” labeling convention.
-For example, if the modal title is “Permanently Delete this Server?”, then the confirmation button should be labeled as “Delete Server”.
+ * The confirmation button **must always** reflect the action being confirmed, and follow the **Verb Noun** labeling convention.
+For example, if the modal title is **Permanently delete this server?**, label the confirmation button as **Delete Server**.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

-{% figure [caption:"Meet the Modal"] [class:"image bg-light border"] %}
+{% figure [caption:"Meet the modal"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/modal/modal-hero-image.svg)
 {% endfigure %}